Game Management Unit 29

 Overview: Female quotas set for marginal population areas, as in unit 29 have been instituted with hopes of minimizing the sow harvest from the population.
 If successful, better bear hunting opportunities will result in the coming years.
 Please review the easy steps outlined in the hunt regulation booklet to ensure that the bear season is still open after the opening week.
 Conformation differences between sexes are rather slight but nonetheless discernible.
-Taking time to observe a bear before shooting enhances the chance of your trophy being a boar and at the same time helping keep female harvest down.
+Taking time to observe a bear before shooting enhances the chance of it being a boar, and at the same time helping keep female harvest down.
 This year spring, fall archery, and general hunts will be offered.
 Care should be taken to watch for cubs near a potential game bear.
 Small bruins are not always readily visible in dense cover.
 They do not always stay close to their mother.
 Older boars generally have greater skull mass than do the sows and have a wider eye set.
-Male bear muzzles tend to be wider, giving the animal a "short snout" appearance.
+Male bear muzzles tend to be wider, giving the animal a “short snout” appearance.
 The female nose conversely seems longer and pointy.
 Chest depth of course, is better for males displaying a wide view from the front and more of cylindrical body side profile.
 When seen from the side, sows appear funnel shaped, with the small end of the triangle toward the head.
 These characteristics vary considerably in young bears but hold fairly well for mature animals.

 Area: Bear activity during spring hunts is not related to food supplies as much as the fall seasons.
 Early food sources such as grasses and manzanita fruit occur in a wide elevation band throughout the unit.
-Bear distribution during plentiful years may be from the Pinion/Juniper zones on up to the spruce forests.
+Bear distribution during plentiful years may be from the Pinon/Juniper zones on up to the spruce forests.
 In poor years bears must travel a great deal for feed, making them more visible to hunters.
 During the fall hunts, bears range widely is search of mushrooms, acorns, juniper berries, manzanita berries and cactus fruit in order to prepare their bodies for winter.

 Access to bear areas in the unit may be reached from I-10 at Willcox, Bowie, and San Simon exits.
 A USFS land states map, available from the Forest Service, will be of great help in locating detailed entry roads.
 Major canyons of the unit all have good bear populations.
 Consider food items available and watch for sign especially along waterways.
 Plan on hunting primarily on Forest Service lands.